trash07/trash07/README.md

 :point_right: I have experience in building and operating microservices
 :point_right: I am curious about how great tools are built
 :point_right: I am a continuous learner
-:point_right: I think understanding is power
+:point_right: I think understanding freedom

 ## tools and technologies (most used)
 - [Angular 2+](https://angular.io/)